How Much Does It Cost To Install A Fiberglass Pool?

 Fiberglass Pools Cost Vs. Other Types

-While fiberglass pools are more expensive than above ground pools, they fall in the middle of the cost range when compared to other inground pools.
+While fiberglass pools are more expensive than above-ground pools, they fall in the middle of the cost range when compared to other inground pools.
 A vinyl-liner pool is typically less expensive than a fiberglass pool, but because the liner may need to be changed several times, it may cost more in the long run.
-The table below shows comparative prices of various pool types:
+The table below shows the comparative prices of various pool types:

 Type of Pool

 $5,000 to $40,000